 We encourage you to investigate all possibilities for assistance, such as scholarships from corporations and private organizations.
-If you receive awards in an amount that would put your total resources above the set cost of attendance (financial aid budget), your award may be revised to first reduce or remove your federal work study, then your loans and finally your grants.
+If you receive awards in an amount that would put your total resources above your demonstrated financial need, your award may be revised to first reduce or remove your federal work study, then your loans and finally your grants.

 Can I pay in installments?

 Semester bills are due in full on the first Wednesday of classes.
 The student and parents are responsible to pay for whatever is not covered by financial aid.
 This does not include those who are participating in a payment plan.
-The Student Accounts Office has an installment program available to help your family budget their payment.
-For more information, contact the Wheaton Installment Program at 630-752-5804 or WIP@wheaton.edu.
+The Student Accounts Office offers the Wheaton College Payment Plan to help your family budget their payments.
+For more information, visit the Payment Plan page or contact the Student Accounts Office at 630-752-5804 or WIP@wheaton.edu.

 Are loans available to parents?